Charles A. Coulombe: Early life and education

+Coulombe was raised in the Hudson Valley by his parents, Guy J.C.
+Coulombe (1926-1996) and Patricia Coulombe (1925-2015).
+His father was a World War II tail gunner pilot.
+They later moved to Los Angeles.

-As of June 2021, he studied at the International Theological Institute in Austria.
+Coulombe attended California State University, Northridge, where he obtained a Bachelor of Arts in political science.
+He also studied at the International Theological Institute in Austria, to obtain a Magister Theologiae.

 Career

-In 1987, Coulombe authored his first book, Everyman Today Call Rome, a look at the Catholic Church in America from a viewpoint of the newer generation.
-In 1990, some of Coulombe's poetry was published in The White Cockade.
-Coulombe's work has appeared in multiple journals, including Fidelity of Australia, and PRAG of London.
-Coulombe has also been an editor and movie reviewer to the National Catholic Register, and a contributor to publications as the Catholic Herald, Success, Catholic Twin Circle, and FATE.
+Coulombe has been an editor and movie reviewer to the National Catholic Register, and a contributor to publications as the Catholic Herald, Success, Catholic Twin Circle, and FATE.
 He is also an author with publications such as the European Conservative and has been interviewed by Vulture.

 Coulombe was commended by Pope John Paul II for his book Vicars of Christ: A History of the Popes, and by order of John Paul II, Coulombe was created a Knight Commander of the Order of St. Sylvester for his services rendered to the Holy See.
 He has later on also provided narration for ABC News, Fox News, and for the BBC during the funeral of John Paul II and the election and installation of Pope Benedict XVI.
 Coulombe had also been awarded the Christian Law Institute's Christ King Journalism Award in 1992.

 Politics

-Coulombe is a Traditionalist Catholic.
-He served as the Western U.S. Delegate to the Grand Council of International Monarchist League and is a member of the Catholic Writer's Guild of Great Britain, the Royal Stuart Society, and the Knights of Peter Claver.
+Coulombe served as the Western U.S. Delegate to the Grand Council of International Monarchist League.
 Coulombe is a founding board member of the Queen of Angels Foundation, a Roman Catholic devotional society based in Los Angeles.
 In 1995, Coulombe as a representative of the International Monarchist League met Mwami Kigeli V in Southern California.

-Coulombe supports the American Solidarity Party and argued against the first impeachment of Donald Trump.
+He is member of the Catholic lay organisation Gebetsliga (Emperor Karl League of Prayers for Peace among Nations) and an honorary member of the Croatian Royal Council.

+Coulombe supports the American Solidarity Party, and has credited Otto von Habsburg as influential on his political beliefs.
+He has described himself as "not a great fan" of U.S. President Donald Trump.
+Coulombe defended Trump during his first impeachment and criminal indictments, while criticizing Trump's expansionist policies, support for same-sex marriage, and support of IVF.
+Coulombe has expressed criticism of Israel, describing their treatment of Palestinians as a "terrible injustice".